-- Ceiling mounted flange has 22 inch round white frame under the 20 inch diameter opening in the ceiling that has the 1/2 inch thick cube core grille.
+- Ceiling mounted flange has 22 inch round white frame (shown above) under the 20 inch diameter opening in the ceiling that has the 1/2 inch thick cube core grille.
 On top is a 20 inch diameter duct collar for connecting the flexible HVAC duct.

 Here is a nice install in Salt Lake City – This was done by Casey in 2015.